First Time Swimmers

 Coaches will also strive to participate in as many relay races as possible.
 This is why it is critical that you register for meets and also arrive on time for warm ups.
 Your swimmer not attending could mean 3 other swimmers cannot compete in a relay.

-Reading the Line Up Sheets
+Reading the Entries (or Line Up) Sheets

 - How do we know the lane and heat my swimmer is in?